unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial2.md

 A task that we need to perform in any shape modelling pipeline, is the rigid alignment of objects; I.e. normalizing the pose of an object with respect to some reference.

-To illustrate this procedure, we consider the mesh of Paola, which we loaded, and translate it rigidly using the rigid transformation defined above.
+To illustrate this procedure, we transform the mesh of Paola rigidly using the rigid transformation defined above.

 ```scala mdoc:silent
 val paolaTransformedGroup = ui.createGroup("paolaTransformed")
 val paolaTransformed = mesh.transform(rigidTransform2)
 ui.show(paolaTransformedGroup, paolaTransformed, "paolaTransformed")
 ```

-In the following we assume that we do not know the parameters of the translation and rotation that led to *rigidPaola*.

-**How can we retrieve those parameters and obtain a transformation from the original mesh to *rigidPaola* ?**
+The task is now to retrieve the transformation, which best aligns the transformed mesh with the original mesh, from the meshes alone.

 Rigid alignment is easiest if we already know some corresponding points in both shapes.
 Assume for the moment, that we have identified a few corresponding points and marked them using landmarks.
 We can then apply *Procrustes Analysis*.